jobantonis/project-milestone-02/README.md

 ### Exploratory Data Analysis

-In the section 'Exploratory Data Analysis' provide either:
+In the section 'Exploratory Data Analysis' provide **either**:

-1. A table of descriptive statistics for the key variables you will use in your analysis and is suggestive of the relationship you want to study further.
+1. A table of descriptive statistics for the key variables you will use in your analysis and is suggestive of the relationship you want to study further, OR
 2. A figure which highlights the key data pattern you are studying.

 Write a short paragraph explaining the main takeaways.